JocaPC/chess-quiz-js/README.md

 ## Usage

 1. Copy the content of a folder [src](src) in your project.
+This folder contains .css, .js and image files needed for the chessboard.
-2. Optionally, change the files in [src/js](src/js) forder to add newer versions of Checc.js, Chessboard.js, and JQuery libraries.
+2. Optionally, change the files in [src/js](src/js) folder to add newer versions of Chessjs and Chessboard.js files.
-3. Reference chessboard.css in your page and add your own .js file that wil initialize the board:
+3. Reference chessboard.css in your page and add your own .js file (for example index.js) that will initialize the board:
 ```
 <link rel="stylesheet" href="css/chessboard-1.0.0.min.css">
 <script type="module" src="./js/index.js"></script>

 <div id="myBoard" style="width: 400px"></div>
 ```
-Add a <div> element that will hold the chessboard.
+Here you need to add a `<div>` element that will hold the chessboard.

 4. Prepare your pgn files and place them in a folder.
 See this [example](examples/back-rank-mate/pgn).
-5.
+5. Initialize ChessQuiz
+5.1.
+Import ChessQuiz.js module
+5.2.
+Define our own updateInfo function that will update the page when something happens on the board.
+5.3.
+Create a chess quiz by providing the id of the `<div>` element that will contain the board, and a function that will react on events.
+5.4.
+Optionally register an event handler what will be canned if a questions cannot be loaded.
+5.5.
+Start a quiz by going to the next question.

 ```
 import ChessQuiz from './ChessQuiz.js';